Renee Poussaint: Career

 In 2001 Poussaint founded the National Visionary Leadership Project in 2001 with Camille Cosby.
-Funded by Camille and husband Bill Cosby, the oral history project interviewed Black elders 70 years of age and older.
+Funded by Camille and husband Bill Cosby, the oral history project interviewed Black elders who were 70 years of age and older.
 Included among the interviewees were Maya Angelou, Roscoe Lee Browne, Shirley Chisholm, and Katherine Dunham.
-Some of the interviews compiled by the organization were featured in the book A Wealth of Wisdom: Legendary African American Elders Speak, which was co-edited by Poussaint and Camille Cosby.
+Some of the interviews compiled by the organization were featured in the 2007 book A Wealth of Wisdom: Legendary African American Elders Speak, which was co-edited by Poussaint and Camille Cosby.

-Poussaint was also the founder of her own non-profit documentary company, Wisdom Works, which produced Tutu and Franklin: A Journey Towards Peace which examined racial reconciliation with South African Archbishop Desmond Tutu and American historian John Hope Franklin.
+Poussaint was also the founder of her own non-profit company, Wisdom Works, which produced the documentary film Tutu and Franklin: A Journey Towards Peace that examined racial reconciliation with South African Archbishop Desmond Tutu and American historian John Hope Franklin.

 Later in life Poussaint taught at the University of Maryland's Philip Merrill College of Journalism.